 This hill was the hardest climb I’ve ever done.
 And 8 miles into a 14-mile climb my legs were kaput.

 Rather than risk a heart attack or a crash from the extreme fatigue, I decide to swallow my pride and walk.
 And walk.
 And walk.

-From time to time I got back on the bike it my legs were gone.
+From time to time I got back on the bike but my legs were gone.
 At one point my right leg muscles went into a cramp whenever I pushed down on the pedal.

 Walk.
 Walk.
 Ride.
 Walk.
 Walk.

 I had allocated 3 hours for what I originally though was a 10-mile climb.
 Suffice it to say it took more like 4 hours.